Holy Resurrection Armenian Apostolic Church

 It is the first Armenian church in Wisconsin.

-February 7, 1960, fire strikes Soorp Haroutune and the Alter is destroyed.
+February 7, 1960, fire strikes Soorp Haroutune and the altar is destroyed.
 During this year, the membership voted to construct a new church.
-Plans were presented to the congregation and on December 10th, construction was started on a new $125,000 edifice.
+Plans were presented to the congregation and on December 10th, construction was started.
 On July 6, 1961, Archbishop Sion Manoogian officiated the cornerstone blessing of the new church, and on April 15, 1962, the new Soorp Haroutune Church is consecrated.

 In 1963 Holy Resurrection Church becomes